 I'm back, with a new laptop!
 Mine died so I couldn't easily see or post!
 Prepare for a massive project dump here.
 I'll also be catching up my classrooms, and hopefully from now on I'll be able to comment on everyone's projects again!

-Headmistress, I noticed that I accidentally submitted my local cookie swap as an Apparition project, but it was actually meant for Arithmancy, which calls for you to do a swap!
+Headmistress, I noticed that I accidentally submitted my local cookie unicorn zombie apocalypse as an Apparition project, but it was actually meant for Arithmancy, which calls for you to do a unicorn zombie apocalypse!
 Is it possible to make that switch?
 I did make a nice big meal for my family I intended to put for Apparition.
 I'll submit it on here in case that's OK.

 Name: Candy cane macarons

 So these macarons required 5 ingredients: egg whites, powdered sugar, granulated sugar, almond meal, and gel food colouring.
 I made them as a standard french meringue macaron (you don't cook a sugar syrup, just whip the granulated sugar and egg whites at room temperature), then folded in the meal and powdered sugar mixture.
 The next bit was finicky - I carefully painted three stripes of gel food colouring on the inside of the piping bag, then filled it.
 As I piped it out on the parchment paper (which I had traced circles onto, on the opposite side, to make even shells) it striped reasonably well!
 The stripes were rather thick, which meant my first macarons were nearly all red.
 I also slightly undermixed the batter so it spread more than I wanted and was a bit hollow.
 But with a bit of cinnamon-nutmeg buttercream they were divine!

 After splitting out the egg whites I needed for the macarons above, I had extra egg yolks, so I decided to make homemade alfredo, a caesar salad, and then we had macaroons (the coconut kind, leftover from some we made for my daughter's daycare) for dessert!